brooksvb/chrome-tab-transfer/README.md

 - Click extension icon
 - New page opens with the pastebin including your URLs
 - Open the page in any other browser or device

+Credit to collaborators Ankit Luthra and Fatema Alsaleh.